Stay in touch

 Breast cancer in men is very rare, but around 370 men are diagnosed with the disease every year in the UK, and around 80 men die.

 The Male Breast Cancer Study was established to pinpoint the precise genetic, environmental and lifestyle causes of breast cancer in men, which will enable us to identify those who are at risk and understand what can be done to lower the chances of developing the disease.

 Over 1,000 men who have been diagnosed with breast cancer are participating in the Male Breast Cancer Study, as well as over 1,000 men without breast cancer.

+The Breast Cancer Now Male Breast Cancer Study is the largest collection of DNA and tumour samples from men with breast cancer in the world.
 We hope that by analysing data generated from these samples we’ll be able to understand what causes male breast cancer, how it differs from female breast cancer and how best to treat it.

-Men with a strong family history of breast cancer among their female relatives are at increased risk of the disease.
-Around 10% of male breast cancer cases are caused by mutations to the BRCA2 gene, which also cause breast cancer in women and can be passed down through families.
-The Male Breast Cancer Study aims to use the DNA samples provided by participants to find out which other genes are associated with an increased risk of breast cancer.
+We know that around 10% of breast cancer cases in men are caused by altered BRCA2 genes.
+But The Male Breast Cancer Study aims to use the DNA samples provided by participants to find out which other genes are associated with an increased risk of breast cancer.

-So far, the Male Breast Cancer Study has helped researchers to identify a key genetic change associated with breast cancer risk in men; this single change in the genetic code of a gene called RAD51B can increase the risk of breast cancer by up to 50%.
+It has helped researchers to find a key genetic change in a genece called RAD51B linked breast cancer in men.
+This single change can increase the risk fo breast cancer by up to 50%.

-The Study has also contributed to global investigations into the causes of male breast cancer through the Male Breast Cancer Pooling Project.
+The study has also contributed to global investigations into the causes of male breast cancer through the Male Breast Cancer Pooling Project.
 This project has identified that obesity in men increases the risk of developing breast cancer by around 30%.

 In future, these findings could help identify men who are at higher risk of developing breast cancer and lead to new preventive treatments.